-The priority principles that we set out below remain highly relevant, and we believe these should continue to be the focus for policy makers planning the ongoing recovery from the pandemic.
 The CBI welcomed the Chancellor's Summer Economic Statement that included a significant allocation of funding for improved energy efficiency and low-carbon heating solutions.
 However, the need for further urgent action remains and this follow-up paper sets out a number of priorities where government intervention can help deliver much needed investment and job creation.